zent-co/ColorOrgan/README.md

 # Color Organ Project
-A color organ is a device that filters an audio signal into various frequency bands and the intensity of the audio signal in that frequency band is used to drive the brightness of a light.
+A color organ is a device that filters an audio signal into various frequency bands.
+The intensity of the audio signal in that frequency band is used to drive the brightness of a light.
 The intensity of the sound and brightness of the light a directly related to each other.
+See the video examples below to just see the color organ in action!

 ## Project Motivation and Description
 The first color organ I built was in Circuits/Electronics II in college.
 That color organ used three analog filters implemented with OpAmps and a single, small LED for each filter.
 When I started designing this color organ, I considered implementing it with OpAmps, but ultimately decided against it due to the potential complications, and decided on a digital design instead.